scizen9/SEDM-Docs/source/Pipeline.rst

 it will do this twice.
 Check the lower-right window to see if the background subtraction is in process.

-We now record the name of the reducer (see step 7 below).
+We record the name of the reducer in the spectrum file(see step 7 below).
 This can be made easier if you set the environment variable SEDM_USER to your name in the top-right xterm window.
 It will then come up as the default name when asked.